Chapter 2

 The junior school was more, or less, the same as the infants apart that he was in the 'A' stream – one, one.
 There were forty five children in the class, because it was the age of the 'baby boomer' and the schools couldn't afford teaching assistants and of the forty five, Finbar finished the year forty third; not his finest moment.

-So for the second year, when he would be eight, during the term, he was dropped down to the 'B' stream to two, 'B' – two two.
+In the second year, when he was eight, during the term, he was dropped down to the 'B' stream to two, 'B' – two two.

 No specialist teachers just a regular teacher – a generalist.
-Mr Hennessey's class.
-His first name it was Fred; he was five feet three inches tall, a Yorkshire man and a Communist.
+Mr. Hennessey's class.
+His first name was Fred; he was five feet three inches tall, a Yorkshire man and a Communist.

 Then he swished it.

-A shock would come over the whole class room followed by silence; the little man had won again!!
+A shock came over the whole class room followed by silence when somebody got the stick, rather like an execution; the little man had won again!!

 One day in the art class he told everybody to draw a picture; Finbar drew a house – two windows downstairs and two windows up; with a door in the middle.